janschill/solid-comment/README.md

   - render text when no comments
 - [x] Change from persisting the WebID of the authors to persisting all comment URLs
 - [ ] Reduce the bundled size of this library
+- [ ] Solve case where comment was deleted
+  - [ ] Deletion from interface -> remove in app DB and pod
+  - [ ] Deletion from pod -> catch 404 on request and delete in app DB
+  - [ ] (?)
+Deletion from app -> no way to fetch from pod?

 ## Usage